-Off-Campus Options to Disclose Sexual Violence Confidentially
+Off-Campus

 Reporting Individuals may also confidentially disclose the incident and obtain services from the following resources and hotlines.
 Reporting Individuals are encouraged to additionally contact a campus confidential or private resource so that the campus can take appropriate action in these cases.